 - The human spirit

-Comparative analysis shows us the similarities of our beliefs with others.
+Comparative Analysis shows us the similarities of our beliefs with others.
 This comparison provides us the perspective to question.
-If we don’t believe everything the mind says, we can change what we think.
+Again, don’t believe everything your mind tells you.
+Remember, we can change what we think.

 Logical Reasoning tools include Logical Reasoning, Spotting Logical Fallacy, and the Truth-Seekers Axioms.
 These tools will enhance critical thinking, enabling you to discern facts from fiction.
 Mark these articles in your favorites so you can return to them regularly to refresh your skills.